 Only bitmask bit 3 affects actions taken during Battery failsafe.
 This parameter also works in conjunction with the GCS and radio failsafe, so ensure you are taking all options into account when setting this parameter.

 Even if the failsafe action is set to “None” (i.e. BATT_FS_LOW_ACT = 0) the buzzer will buzz and the LEDs will flash yellow.
 To completely disable the battery failsafe set BATT_LOW_VOLT and BATT_LOW_MAH to zero.

-Once the battery failsafe has triggered, it cannot be reset until the flight controller is rebooted.
+Once the battery failsafe has triggered, it cannot be reset until the autopilot is rebooted.

 Setting up using Mission Planner¶

 - On the INITIAL SETUP | Mandatory Hardware | Failsafe page: